imperfectlink/VenetianBlindKit/docs/source/usage.rst

 Length
 ~~~~

-The desired length of the blinds.
+The desired length of the blinds when fully extended.
 For best results, set this value to something divisible by the slat spacing.
 This value respects the unit system of the blender file.

 |